-After the Brexit transition ends on 1st January 2021, the Port of Holyhead will be unable to process ATA carnets.
+Following the end of the Brexit transition period on 1st January 2021, the Port of Holyhead is unable to process ATA carnets on site.

-As at other significant UK ports, to help in avoiding delays, Holyhead Port will be unable to deal directly with ATA carnets.
-For outbound and inward journeys, in order to have your carnet processed, you should go to:
+As at other significant UK ports, to help avoid delays, Holyhead Port is not dealing with ATA carnets at the port.
+For outbound and inbound journeys, to have your carnet processed, you should go to:

-Diversions are possible after Brexit and there may be times when pressure at the port is relieved by sending HGV traffic to Roadking.
-Even so, you still need to go there to have your ATA carnet processed.
+There could now be times when pressure at the port is relieved by sending HGVs to Roadking, whether or not you need to have an ATA carnet processed.
 The Welsh government offer online traffic information with a location search.

-Letting staff at the port, or at Roadking Truckstop know that you are travelling on an ATA carnet may help.
-They are asking everyone who can to leave as soon as possible after their carnet has been dealt with.
+Whether inbound, or outbound, may help to let staff at Parc Cybi know you are travelling on an ATA carnet when you arrive.
+They also ask everyone who can to leave as soon as possible after their carnet has been dealt with.

 Transporting Live Animals

-When an ATA Carnet is being used to transport live animals, you should notify Border Force about your travel plans.
-The plan is that processing will be prioritised by them, to protect the livestock by minimising delays.
+When an ATA Carnet is being used to transport live animals, you must notify Border Force about your travel plans.
+The principle is that processing will be prioritised by them, to protect the livestock by minimising delays.

 UK traders also need to lodge a travel plan with Defra before the start of a journey.
 Defra’s guide to animal welfare and live transport provides more information.